wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `room-topic` Event: messages

-The `room-topic` event gets the topic event and alert when someone changes the room topic.
+The `room-topic` event alerts you when someone changes the room topic.

 <Tabs
   groupId="programming-languages"